By Debra Spamer, vice president of business development of Company Nurse, LLC

 Workplace injuries can happen to anyone — even those who help treat injuries.
 As you’ve seen, employees in the healthcare industry need access to medical guidance when workplace injuries occur, just like the rest of the workforce.

-In the past year alone, we’ve triaged thousands of injury incidents for healthcare employees.
-From back strains due to lifting patients to exposures to hazardous materials, healthcare workers experience a variety of workplace injuries.
+In a single year, we triage thousands of injury incidents for healthcare employees.
+From back strains due to lifting patients to exposures to COVID-19, healthcare workers experience a variety of workplace injuries.

 Employees in the healthcare industry typically have access to a nurse or doctor right in their workplace — or they may even be one themselves.
 But seeking medical treatment from their workplace may not be an employee’s best path for care and may contradict the employer’s unique protocols, complicating the workplace injury management process for both employers and employees.

-With nurse triage, injured workers get the guidance and confidence that they need to follow the correct process after an injury, can rest assured that they’re directed to the right level of care, and get their injury reporting process started immediately.
+Nurse triage for healthcare workers ensures they get the guidance and confidence that they need to follow the correct process after an injury, can rest assured that they’re directed to the right level of care, and get their injury reporting process started immediately.

 Navigating Unique Protocols

-Healthcare workers face a variety of hazards, including dangerous exposures.
+Healthcare workers face a variety of hazards, including dangerous exposures like COVID-19.
 And when they sustain an exposure, it’s scary.
 Workers may be shocked and forget the proper protocol.
 In turn, they don’t receive the treatments they need, and their exposures are reported incorrectly or perhaps not at all.

 By having a nurse triage program in place, workers can easily follow regulations and their employer’s unique protocol for exposures.
 All they need to remember is to contact their nurse triage service and they will be walked through the necessary steps.
 Direct access to a triage nurse also encourages timely reporting of injuries and exposures, an important part of complying to protocol.